 The application process was long and difficult, but you have finally received your Social Security Disability Insurance (SSDI) approval.
 Understandably, your next question is, “When will I get my first payment?”
-We explain when payments will start, how much you will get, and how long they will continue.
+Our Indiana social security attorney explains when payments will start, how much you will get, and how long they will continue.

 When Disability Payments Will Start